-St. Therese Catholic School believes that technology can be a powerful learning tool when used meaningfully and sparingly.
-The school has fully networked computing devices for student use regarding education and reference resources.
-All students, along with a parent, are to sign an Internet Use Agreement on Check-in Day prior to the start of each school year.
+St. Therese Catholic Classical School believes that technology can be a powerful learning tool when used meaningfully and sparingly.
+All students, along with a parent, sign an Internet Use Agreement on Check-in Day prior to the start of each school year.
+In addition, all middle school students and their parents sign a permission form agreeing to the use of Google Workspace.